 - Informal Rules — studying informal rules with the IG

-If you are interested in setting up a Working Group, please contact IGRI Coordinator Davor Mondom.
+If you are interested in setting up a Working Group, please contact IGRI Coordinator Erica Ivins.

 Active IGRI Working Groups

-The grammar of rules-in-use: Collecting and analyzing institutional statements from in-depth qualitative interviews, focus groups, and participant observation
+The grammar of rules-in-use: Collecting and analyzing institutional statements from non-policy texts

-3) Discuss rewards and sanctions in rules, norms, and strategies (direct, emotional, and tangible consequences).
+4) Discuss coding and measuring rewards and sanctions (OR ELSE) in rules, norms, and strategies (direct, emotional, and tangible consequences).

-Host: Irene Pérez Ibarra, University of Zaragoza, Spain
+Co-Hosts: Irene Pérez Ibarra, University of Zaragoza, Spain and Ute Brady, Arizona State University, USA

 The Institutional Grammar in Spanish